Asif Akbar: Personal life

 Akbar is married to Salma Asif Mitu.
-He was a member of Bangladesh National Party's central executive committee until resigning in 2011.
+Politically, he is a supporter of the Bangladesh Nationalist Party (BNP).
+He was a member of BNP's central executive committee until resigning in 2011.

 Controversy

 In June 2018, singer Shafiq Tuhin accused Akbar of selling out digital copies of several songs without permission and filed a case against him with Tejgaon Police Station.
 Akbar was arrested on 6 June from his studio in the FDC area in Dhaka.
 Later, a Dhaka court rejected both the remand and bail prayers and ordered to send him to jail.
 After spending 5 days in jail, Dhaka Additional Chief Metropolitan Magistrate granted him bail.